How technology helped the America's Cup hit the mainstream

 - His graphics transformed the last America's Cup

-(CNN)When the 2017 America's Cup final match gets under way on Saturday, sailing's ultimate event will have hard job matching the drama and impact of the 2013 edition.
+(CNN)When the 2017 America's Cup final match gets under way on Saturday, sailing's ultimate event will have a hard job matching the drama and impact of the 2013 edition.

 An incredible comeback from the Larry Ellison-backed Oracle Team USA to defeat Emirates Team New Zealand was as dramatic as anything in the long history of sport's oldest trophy, and unlikely to be replicated when the two crews meet again on the waters of Bermuda to decide the destination of the Auld Mug.